-- expandable connectors can only be connected to other expandable connectors. - The variables introduced in the elaboration follow additional rules for default-connection (given in Section 9.2). - If a variable appears as an input in one expandable connector, it should appear as a non-input in at least one other expandable connector instance in the same augmentation set.
+- expandable connectors can only be connected to other expandable connectors. - The variables introduced in the elaboration follow additional rules for generating connection sets (given in Section 0). - If a variable appears as an input in one expandable connector, it should appear as a non-input in at least one other expandable connector instance in the same augmentation set.
+An augmentation set is defind as the set of connected expandable connector instances that through the elaboration will have matching variables.

 '''

 expandable connector EngineBus

 end EngineBus;

 block Sensor

-RealOutput speed;
+RealOutput speed; // Output, ie., non-input

 end Sensor;

 block Actuator

 RealInput speed;

+// Input

 end Actuator;

 model Engine

 EngineBus bus;

 Sensor sensor;

 Actuator actuator;

 equation

-connect(bus.speed, sensor.speed); // provides the non-input
+connect (bus.speed, sensor.speed); // provides the non-input from sensor.speed

-connect (bus.speed, actuator.speed);
+connect(bus.speed, actuator.speed);

 end Engine;

 '''